Argentina v England (1986 FIFA World Cup): Argentina–England football rivalry

-The rivalry between the England and Argentina national football teams is generally traced back to the 1966 FIFA World Cup.
-During the quarter-final game at Wembley Stadium, the home of the England national team, Argentine captain Antonio Rattin was sent off as Argentina lost in a game which contained excessive foul play.
-Rattin was angered at the sending-off, feeling that the German referee Rudolf Kreitlein, who did not speak Spanish, had been biased towards the English, a fellow European nation, in front of their home fans, and stamped over the royal carpet in the stadium.
-This led England manager Alf Ramsey to describe the Argentine players as "animals", a comment that caused outrage in Argentina.
+The rivalry between the national football teams of Argentinas and England is generally traced back to the 1966 FIFA World Cup, which was held in England.
+The quarter-final match at Wembley Stadium contained extensive foul play, and Argentina captain Antonio Rattín was sent off before Argentina lost the match 1–0.

-Despite the popularity of Osvaldo Ardiles and Ricardo Villa, Argentines who played with Tottenham Hotspur in England in an era before it was commonplace for clubs to have non-British players, the rivalry remained strong.
+Rattín was angered at his ejection, feeling that the German referee Rudolf Kreitlein, who did not speak Spanish, was biased towards England.
+Rattín proceeded to stomp on the royal carpet in the stadium, which led England manager Alf Ramsey to describe the Argentina players as "animals", a comment that caused outrage in Argentina.

-Falklands War
+The Falklands War

-Outside football, the Falklands War in 1982 led to a rapid deterioration in Anglo-Argentine relations.
-Britain administers the Falkland Islands, a small archipelago in the South Atlantic, as a British overseas territory; Argentina also claims the islands.
-On 2 April 1982, the Argentine military invaded the islands, and Britain responded by sending a naval task force which recaptured the islands.
-Though the two nations were never officially at war, the conflict resulted in 285 British and 659 Argentine deaths.
+Outside football, the Falklands War of 1982 led to a rapid deterioration in Anglo-Argentine relations.
+Britain administers the Falkland Islands, a small archipelago in the South Atlantic, as a British overseas territory, however, Argentina also claims the islands.
+On 2 April 1982, the Argentine military launched an invasion of the islands, but Britain responded by sending a naval task force which recaptured the Falklands in two months.
+Though the two nations were never officially at war, the conflict resulted in 285 British and 659 Argentine casualties.
 As a result, the match taking place four years after the war was emotionally charged.
 Following the game, Maradona stated: "Although we had said before the game that football had nothing to do with the Malvinas war, we knew they had killed a lot of Argentine boys there, killed them like little birds.
 And this was revenge."